Pirnox/RTM_Pinger/README.md

 ## How to Use

 Download `RTM_Pinger` and run the executable file.
-The graphical interface guides you through the process of initiating pings and analyzing the network's response time charts efficiently.
+The graphical interface is very easy to use

 ## Support